 There are many ways that a song can start to go wrong in the second verse.
 Don’t let these “song-killers” crop up in YOUR second verses!
-Here are some of the prime “killers”.
+Here are 5 ways second verse lyrics can destroy your songs.

 If you set the bar high for your second verses and don’t let these 5 “killers” ruin your lyric, you will find yourself writing second verses that really add to song instead of just being “place holders”.